 - Supporting skin barrier function by providing another line of defence against microbial infections

-- Calming skin so to improve tolerance to irritating acne modifying treatments like retinoids and exfoliating acids
+- Calming skin to improve tolerance to irritating acne-modifying treatments like retinoids and exfoliating acids

 Hypochlorous acid is often misunderstood because its calming effect can look like progress.
 Redness settles, irritation reduces and the skin feels more comfortable.
 However, this surface improvement does not reflect a change in the underlying behaviour of acne-prone skin.
 Hypochlorous acid acts on inflammation and microbial load at the surface, not on the biological processes that drive acne formation.
 When it is used instead of actual disease-modifying treatments, acne flare-ups continue because the core drivers remain fully active.
 The key limitations of using hypochlorous acid spray for your acne skin are that it doesn’t: